20tab/UnrealEnginePython/README.md

 Exposing the full ue4 api is a huge amount of work, feel free to make pull requests for your specific needs.

 We still do not have a plugin icon ;)

-The build system on Linux is still very "weird"

 Contacts and Commercial Support
 -------------------------------